Freehold vs 99-year leasehold

 Freehold developments tend to command a higher price tag.
-All things being equal – location, size, nice hokkien mee at the nearby hawker centre – expect to pay at least 10-15% more for a freehold unit as compared to a leasehold one.
+All things being equal – location, size, nice hokkien mee at the nearby hawker centre – expect to pay about 10% more for a new freehold unit as compared to a new leasehold one.

 Both condos are sat close to East Coast Park – you get similar sea views, nature-side living along the city fringe, and all that good stuff.